 InMotion uses a domain name and database cap.
 This means that you can have up to 2 websites and up to 6 databases (e.g. software installs on the same domain).
 Everything else is unmetered, including email, storages, performance, etc.

 Bluehost uses domain name, website space and email account caps.
-This means that you can connect a single website, but you are also limited on your files stored and email accounts that you can setup.
+This means that you can connect a single website, but you are also limited on your file storage and email accounts that you can set up.

 If you are planning on setting up more than 6 development / sub-websites with minimal storage use, then SiteGround has better first tier pricing.

 If you are looking for the most overall versatility and value, then InMotion has better first tier pricing.